Trump temporarily suspends immigration into the United States

 Have any immigration services or offices been affected by the coronavirus pandemic?

 Yes.
 USCIS offices remain closed to all in-person services until at least May 3rd.
-USCIS, however, is still processing and accepting applications at this time.
+USCIS, however, is still processing and accepting applications at this time but temporarily suspend immigration.
 Similarly, Immigration Courts remain closed to all non-detained hearings until at least May 15th.

 Only applicants for legal permanent residence, or green card applicants, are temporarily barred from entering the United States for 60 days.
 It is still uncertain whether the order will be renewed or lifted after the 60 days, but we will continue to monitor the situation and provide updates as additional information becomes available.